EquitableLettersSP/ELSP/CODE_OF_CONDUCT.md

 Contributor Covenant Code of Conduct written for the development and use for Open Source Projects, at
 [Version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
+This is version 1.0 of our Code of Conduct (ADD DATE AFTER ADDING LINKS).

 ## Our Pledge